-The COVID-19 pandemic is a global challenge that has required extraordinary measures to protect public health.
-Governments across Australia have acted swiftly to protect everyone’s rights to life, health and to an adequate standard of living, while also focusing efforts on groups who are particularly vulnerable at this time.
+The COVID-19 pandemic continues to be a global challenge that required extraordinary measures to protect public health.
+Governments across Australia acted swiftly to protect everyone’s rights to life, health and to an adequate standard of living, while also focusing efforts on groups who are particularly vulnerable.

-To protect against the spread of the virus, difficult decisions have had to be made about restricting some basic human rights – such as freedom of movement and association.
+To protect against the spread of the virus, difficult decisions were made about restricting some basic human rights – such as freedom of movement and association.

 Governments are working hard to protect people, but their actions can sometimes result in limitations of human rights.
 This can especially be the case when significant decisions have necessarily been made quickly, and previously untested policy solutions are implemented.

-During the pandemic, many decisions have been made at the National Cabinet – not in Parliament – and the responsibility for implementing those decisions has been split between federal, state and territory governments.
+During the pandemic, many decisions were made at the National Cabinet – not in Parliament – and the responsibility for implementing those decisions has been split between federal, state and territory governments.
 This complicates the ability to ensure proper human rights scrutiny of the measures.

 For example: Some of the important functions of the Australian Human Rights Commission are limited to examining human rights compliance at a federal level – but many of the measures to respond to the pandemic were not implemented at a federal level, even though they relate to federal responsibilities like the border control of Australia.

-The Commission has offered our assistance to State and Territory human rights bodies during this time.
+The Commission offered our assistance to State and Territory human rights bodies during the pandemic.

 What are the Commission’s concerns?